putaojuice/tp/docs/UserGuide.md

 **Notes about the command format:**

-- Words in **UPPER_CASE** are the parameters to be supplied by the user.e.g. in `add t n /NAME`, **NAME** is a parameter
+- Words in **UPPER_CASE** are the parameters to be supplied by the user.e.g. in `add t n /NAME`, **NAME** is a parameter.
 - which can be used as `add t n /John Doe`.
 - Items in **square brackets** are optional.e.g `/NAME [/TAG]` can be used as `/John Doe /friend` or as `/John Doe`.
-- Parameters cannot be in any order and must follow the order given in the command format.e.g. if the command format
+- Parameters cannot be in any order and must follow the order given in the command format.e.g. if the command format.
 - specifies `add t /DESCRIPTION /DEADLINE [/TAG]`, the details must be entered as `/DESCRIPTION /DEADLINE [/TAG]`.
-- All `<integer>` fields must be > 0
+- All `<integer>` fields must be > 0.

 </div>